-Plain black formal lowheeled shoes (no trainers/ sports brands, canvas, high heels, boots of any type or sling backs)
+Plain black formal I ow-heeled shoes (no trainers/sports brands, canvas, high heels, boots of any type or sling backs)

-Outer wear: Students must wear a dark coloured practical coat (leather and denim coats, sweatshirts, hooded tops and sports branded jackets are not permitted).
+Outer wear: Students must wear a plain, dark coloured practical coat (leather and denim coats, sweatshirts, gilets / body warmers. hooded tops and sports branded jackets are not permitted).
 These are not to be worn in classrooms.
 Baseball caps are not permitted to be worn in school.
 Students must have a practical school bag, which must be big enough to carry a number of A4 size books